 There is little information in the community about diabetes in children, so catching the signs may be difficult if you don’t know what to look for.
 Children with undiagnosed diabetes can become very sick very quickly.

 Trust your intuition.
 Often, after diagnosis families look back and say, “Yup, that was happening.
 I knew something wasn’t right.”

-Sometimes the symptoms are so vague that parents can’t clearly identify a …Continue reading →
+Sometimes the symptoms are so vague that parents can’t clearly identify a …Click here to continue reading

 Our specialty clinic located in Neenah, Wis., is a convenient option for many families.